 Given its role in making actual medical devices, you know what you’re getting with an Omron product.
 A solid, reliable, sturdy, strong (checks the dictionary for more synonyms) dependable piece of kit.
 There’s no romance or excitement on show, but you can trust that however joyless it may be, it’ll do the job in question and will be user-friendly.
 The hardware is limited, the app is limited, but it certainly (checks synonyms again) is steady.

 Joking aside, Omron’s Connect app is as bare-bones as you can get, since it acts as an interface for so many of its products.
-Scroll over to the Weight page, and you’ll get your weight and BMI reading, and if you’ve set a goal, you can see how far you’ve got to go to reach it.
+Scroll over to the Weight page, and you’ll get your weight and BMI reading, and if you’ve set a fitness goal, you can see how far you’ve got to go to reach it.
 You can also switch to seeing a trend graph which, again, offers the most basic visualization on offer.

 Garmin Index S2 ($149.99)

 Garmin’s got a pretty massive fitness ecosystem of its own, so if you’re already part of that world, its smart bathroom scale is a no-brainer.
 On one hand, the scale is one of the easiest to use, and most luxurious of the bunch, with its color screen and sleek design.
-I’m also a big fan of the wealth of data the scale throws at you – you can see a full color graph charting your weight progress, and the various metrics it tracks in good detail.
+I’m also a big fan of the wealth of data and different metrics the scale throws at you – you can see a full color graph charting your weight progress, and the various metrics it tracks in good detail.
 If there’s a downside, it’s that Garmin’s setup won’t hold your hand, since it’s for serious fitness people, not newbies.

 Withings Body Comp ($209.95)

 At the highest end, Withings’ flagship Body Comp is luxurious, and luxuriously priced, a figure I’d consider to be “too much” to spend on a bathroom scale.
-For your money, however, you’ll get a fairly comprehensive rundown of your weight, body fat percentage, vascular age, pulse wave velocity and electrodermal activity.
+For your money, however, you’ll get a fairly comprehensive rundown of body composition metrics including your weight, body fat percentage, vascular age, pulse wave velocity and electrodermal activity.
 Its monochrome dot matrix display may not be as swish as the Garmin’s, but it refreshes pretty quickly and feels very in-keeping with the hardware’s overall sleek look.
 If there’s a downside, it’s that they ditched the rechargeable battery found in the Withings Body Cardio (its former flagship, and an excellent scale I’d recommend if it were within the parameters of this guide) in favor of AAA batteries.
 Which, when you’re spending this much on a scale, makes me feel very nickel-and-dimed.

 The best cheap smart scale: Fitbit Aria Air, Mi Body Composition Scale 2

-It’s very competitive at the low end for the best smart scale, and Xiaomi and Fitbit offer dramatically contrasting products for a very low price.
+It’s very competitive at the low end for the best budget smart scale, and Xiaomi and Fitbit offer dramatically contrasting products for a very low price.
 Fitbit’s scale has far fewer features, but has better build quality, is faster and more reliable than its cheaper rival.
 Crucially, it also leverages the Fitbit app, which is refined and easy-to-use, offering clean, easy-to understand visualizations.

-Xiaomi, meanwhile, offers weight and some basic body composition checks, although this extra data is only visualized inside the app.
+Xiaomi, meanwhile, offers weight and some basic body composition measurements, although this extra data is only visualized inside the app.
 From a data perspective, the Xiaomi has the edge, but its companion app – formerly Mi Fit, now branded as Zepp Life – is terrible.
 The lag time for each weigh-in, too, leaves a lot to be desired with the Xiaomi, although I had no qualms about its accuracy.

 When I was a kid, and complained about something, my nan would say “look, you can either have a first class walk or a third class ride.”
 And Fitbit’s scale here is the very definition of a first class ride – polished, snappy and with a world-class app by its side.
 The Xiaomi, meanwhile, offers more for your money, and charges less, but both hardware and software lack any sort of polish.
 It’s therefore up to you if you’d rather the first class walk or the third class ride.